Liabilities of Board Members

 Joint and Several Liability

-In cases where multiple board members are involved in a breach of duty or wrongdoing, they may be held jointly and severally liable for the resulting damages.
-This means that each board member may be individually liable for the full amount of damages, regardless of their degree of involvement.
+In cases where multiple BOD members are involved in a breach of duty or wrongdoing, they may be held jointly and severally liable for the resulting damages.
+This means that each BOD member may be individually liable for the full amount of damages, regardless of their degree of involvement.

 Indemnification and Insurance

-Companies may indemnify board members against certain liabilities arising from their service on the board, subject to legal restrictions and conditions.
-Additionally, board members may be covered by directors and officers (D&O) liability insurance to mitigate personal financial risk.
+Companies may indemnify BOD members against certain liabilities arising from their service on the board, subject to legal restrictions and conditions.
+Additionally, BOD members may be covered by directors and officers (D&O) liability insurance to mitigate personal financial risk.

-BOD of JSC should consider the liabilites of board members while taking decisiona.
-It’s essential for board members to understand their duties and obligations under Turkish law and to act with integrity, prudence, and accountability in fulfilling their roles.
-Seeking legal advice and guidance can help board members navigate their responsibilities and minimize the risk of liabilities.
+Liabilites of board members should be considered carefully when doing business in Turkey.
+It’s essential for BOD members to understand their duties and obligations under Turkish law and to act with integrity, prudence, and accountability in fulfilling their roles.
+Seeking legal advice and guidance can help BOD members navigate their responsibilities and minimize the risk of liabilities.
+For yor questions and requests, feel free to contact us!

 Scroll to Top